sdixon5/Learning/JavaScript Bootcamp 2020/notes.md

 Axios will not resolve a 404 like fetch, it will reject which sends it to the catch block of the promise

+## Lesson 182: The Async Keyword

+Async functions always return a promise

+If the function returns a value, the promise will be resolved with that value

+If the function throws an exception, the promise will be rejected

+## Lesson 183: The Await Keyword

+We can only use the await keyword inside of functions declared with async

+Await will pause the execution of the function, waitinf for a promise to be resolved